LCordial/flask-server-template/README.md

 > A template for a web based flask server.

 ## Introduction
-This template is for people who want to use flask as their HTML/JS server or renderer
+This template is for people who want to use flask as their HTML/JS server or renderer.

 ## Usage
 Download [Flask](https://flask.palletsprojects.com/en/2.0.x/) within your project,